Releasing the Need to Struggle

 When we refuse to engage in struggle, we allow ourselves to feel the grief underneath it.
 And underneath the grief, is immense energy, creative flow, peace, and an inner source of inspiration and support.
 Grief about our original pain from childhood finally brings the relief and rest we’re searching for.
 We are worthy because we exist.
 We can finally grieve for the child we were who had no choice but to believe that she was bad or somehow shameful.

 Struggle is the illusion of a future “landing place” that will never come.

-When the impulse to struggle is operating, it means that we haven’t fully come to terms with our history.
+When the impulse to struggle is operating, it means that we haven’t fully come to terms with our childhood history.
 We are defending against the truth of our pain.
 Once mourned and accepted, we can move confidently into our power with ease and a quiet, undefended joy, trusting life and trusting ourselves.

 When we release the beliefs that we must “earn” happiness and that life is hard, we create a space to feel our true worth which cannot be earned.

 Struggle implies that the outer world is more real than the inner, which is true for a child, who is still in the midst of development and dependent on the parents.
 When we become inner directed as integrated adults, struggle is released because you know that all that you desire unfolds naturally as a result of your inner focus and awareness; i.e., the quality of your consciousness.
 Life becomes trustworthy and friendly.
 Giving up the need for struggle is a form of growing up.